lenguyenthanh/resume/resume/cv.md

 3/2023 - Present
 : **[Software Engineer - Recorded Future](https://www.recordedfuture.com/):**

+Provide an accessible, coherent, and scalable representation of the ever-growing Security Intelligence Graph.

 1/2023 - Present
 : **[Lichess](https://lichess.org):**

 Lichess.org is a free/libre, open-source chess server powered by volunteers and donations.
+I started as a contributor for [Scalachess](https://github.com/lichess-org/scalachess), and then got invited to the team and expanding my area to few different area.

-* Maintainer the chess logic library: https://github.com/lichess-org/scalachess.
+* [Scalachess](https://github.com/lichess-org/scalachess): The chess logic library of lichess
-* Irregular contributor for its main server: https://github.com/lichess-org/lila.
+    - Main maintainer of the library.
+    - Refactor the internal logic by using [Bitboard]() technique without changing the external Api
+    - Further bug fixes, optimization and features.
+* [lila](https://github.com/lichess-org/lila): Main server of lichess
+    - I'm a regular contributor that focus on back-end, refactoring, and performance optimization.

 6/2021 - Present
 : **[Grokking Vietnam](https://www.grokking.org/):**